neverfap-deluxe/nfd-api/content/content_articles/EDIT--SON--C--your-porn-addiction-is-not-who-you-are.md

 ---
-  title: "Your Porn Addiction Is Not Who You Are" # without porn?
+  title: "There Is Nothing Inherently Wrong With You"
-  description: "Once we understand that we are none of the things that our addiction defines us as, it can help empower us to move forward."
+  description: "Once you understand that a lot of your dysfunction is a result of your addiction, you can come to appreciate your recovery with a more open mind."
   date: 2019-03-24
-  draft: true
+  draft: false
   tags: [ "context", "judgement", "porn addiction", "addiction", "awareness", "awareness exercises", "perspective", "nofap", "neverfap", "neverfap deluxe" ]
   categories: [ "struggle-over-none" ]

-  slug: "your-porn-addiction-is-not-who-you-are"
+  slug: "there-is-nothing-inherently-wrong-with-you"

-  tldr1: "Currently your addiction is who you are, because it is the life you currently live."
+  tldr1: "There is nothing inherently wrong with you."
-  tldr2: "However, it doesn't have to be who you are as you get to choose who you want to be through your actions."
+  tldr2: "All those undesirable traits are as a result of your porn addiction, and will disappear once you subsequently overcome it."

-  pageId: "57356635-5dfe-45af-97c9-d09e2a04ef23"
+  pageId: "f17419d8-9ced-4597-9241-079669913dcb"

 ---